Hurence/logisland/README.md

-## Start a log parser
+## Start a log com.hurence.logisland.logisland.parser

-A *Log parser* takes a log line as a String and computes an Event as a sequence of fields.
+A *Log com.hurence.logisland.logisland.parser* takes a log line as a String and computes an Event as a sequence of fields.
 Let's start a `LogParser` streaming job with a custom `ApacheLogParser`.
 This stream will process log entries as soon as they will be queued into `li-apache-logs` Kafka topics, each log will be parsed as an event which will be pushed back to Kafka in the `li-apache-event` topic.

-    $LOGISLAND_HOME/bin/log-parser \
+    $LOGISLAND_HOME/bin/log-com.hurence.logisland.logisland.parser \
         --kafka-brokers sandbox:9092 \
         --input-topics li-apache-logs \
         --output-topics li-apache-event \
         --max-rate-per-partition 10000 \
-        --log-parser com.hurence.logisland.plugin.apache.ApacheLogParser
+        --log-com.hurence.logisland.logisland.parser com.hurence.logisland.plugin.apache.ApacheLogParser

 ## Start an event mapper